Why America's Wetlands?

 Why are wetlands important?

 Wetlands help regulate water levels within watersheds, improve water quality, reduce flood and storm damage, provide important fish and wildlife habitats, and support hunting, fishing and other recreational activities (source: United States Environmental Protection Agency).
-While we often think of tidal wetlands, found along the coasts, non-tidal wetlands are part of ecosystems across the U.S. — along rivers, streams, lakes, ponds and low-lying areas.
+Wetlands are a vital part of our ecosystem — both the tidal wetlands along the coasts and the many rivers, streams, lakes, ponds and low-lying areas across the U.S.

 What can 1% do?

 When you purchase a bottle of Frontier's Organic Seafood Seasoning, we donate 1% of sales to benefit wetland restoration projects.
-As with other 1% fund projects for our Simply Organic and Aura Cacia brands, 1% quickly adds up to thousands of dollars that can help make a real difference.
+Along with our other brands giving back funds — Simply Organic 1%, and Aura Cacia Positive Change Project, dollars quickly add up to amounts that make a real difference.